Sign In / Sign Out

 The BS degree program in exercise and wellness provides students with in-depth scientific knowledge and hands-on experiences in the field of promoting health through physical activity and enhancing human performance across a broad range of populations.
 Students complete a core curriculum of exercise science then have the ability to choose upper-division electives specific to their area of interest.
 A degree in exercise and wellness prepares students for immediate careers in fitness and provides hands-on skills that can be used in professional schools.

-Exercise and Wellness (BS)
+Exercise and Wellness (

 Health Solutions, College of